swapnilbaad/Coin-Identidication/README.md

 6. Other approaches (k-means clustering)
 7. Other approaches (normxcorr, Fourier transform)

+**The detailed approach, steps and results can be found in Coin-Identification Solution and Approach.pdf**

+## Run the project
+You can run the program **test.m** test.m runs for all the 12 input images named : 1.jpg, 2.jpg, etc.

-The main function is:  estim_coins which is called as
+In test.m  the main function is:  estim_coins which is called as

 [coins] = estim_coins(measurement, bias, dark, flat);